Qtum Coin Review: Better Than Bitcoin and Ethereum Put Together?

 Qtum coin explained

-Ethereum and Bitcoin might be the two most popular cryptocurrencies, but that doesn’t mean they’re perfect.
-Some coins were built to be a new and improved version of Bitcoin (such as Ravencoin), while others aimed to beat Ethereum (like Harmony)—but qtum coin’s founders decided to do both.
+Ethereum and Bitcoin might be the two most popular cryptocurrencies and most people wonder “what might happen if I invest $100 in bitcoin today 2021“, but that doesn’t mean they’re perfect.
+Some coins were built to be a new and improved version of Bitcoin (such as Ravencoin), while others aimed to beat Ethereum (like Harmony crypto)—but qtum coin’s founders decided to do both.

 The Qtum protocol offers the best of both worlds by combining a Bitcoin fork for security with Ethereum’s top-tier environment for decentralized applications (dApps).
 As for qtum coin itself, you can use it for paying fees on the network, executing contracts, and staking it to vote.